-- The student will meet the following clinical responsibilities during this rotation: - o Students are expected to function collaboratively on health care teams that include health professionals from other disciplines in the provision of quality, patient centered care. - The student will meet the following academic responsibilities during this rotation: - o Students are expected to identify, access, interpret and apply medical evidence contained in the scientific literature related to patient health problems. - Students are expected to: assess their personal learning needs specific to this clinical rotation, engage in deliberate, independent learning activities to address their gaps in knowledge, skills, or attitudes; and solicit feedback and use it on a daily basis to continuously improve their clinical practice.
+- The student will meet the following clinical responsibilities during this rotation: - Students are expected to function collaboratively on health care teams that include health professionals from other disciplines in the provision of quality, patient-centered care. - Students are expected to identify, access, interpret and apply medical evidence contained in the scientific literature related to patient health problems. - Students are expected to: assess their personal learning needs specific to this clinical rotation, engage in deliberate, independent learning activities to address their gaps in knowledge, skills, or attitudes; and solicit feedback and use it on a daily basis to continuously improve their clinical practice.